 Engineering partners with the Transportation Division on the planning, design, reconstruction and day-to-day operations of the street and trail transportation system.
-The Streets Division, who are part of the Public Services Department, provide for the maintenance of the roadways through filling potholes, applying necessary preservation treatments, street sweeping and winter operational activities.
+The Streets Division, who are part of the Public Services Department, provide for the maintenance of the roadways through filling potholes, applying necessary preservation treatments, street sweeping and winter operational activities on City pavement assets.